SevcikMichal/microfrontends-controller/README.md

 > Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+> Controller is currently expecting ingess-nginx to be installed in the cluster.
+This is used to create the ingress for the controller.
+If you have different ingress controller you can modify the controller to use that one in config/manager/ingress.yaml.

 ### Running locally
 > This will still require a cluster where the CRs will be stored only the processing part will run from your code.
 Allowing debuging etc.
 1. Install CRD into your local cluster